 Since linearized PCA amounts to Euclidean PCA in $T_pS_c$, the first principal direction found using linearized PGA divides the angle between the lines for all $c$.
 In contrast to this, the variance and the first principal direction found using exact PGA are dependent on $c$.
 Table~\ref{table:low1} shows the angle between the principal directions found using the two methods, the variances and variance differences for different values of $c$.

 Let us give a brief explanation of the result.
 The symmetry of the sphere and the dataset cause the effect of curvature to even out in the spherical case $S_1$.
 The cylinder $S_0$ has local geometry equal to $\RR^2$ which causes the equality between the methods in the $c=0$ case.
-The hyperboloids with $c<0$, which can be constructed by revolving a hyperbola around its semi-minor axis, are non-symmetric causing an increase in variance as the first principal direction approaches the hyperbolic axis.
+The hyperboloids with $c<0$ that can be constructed by revolving a hyperbola around its semi-minor axis are non-symmetric causing an increase in variance as the first principal direction approaches the hyperbolic axis.
 The effect increases with the curvature causing the first principal direction to align with the hyperbolic axis for large negative values of $c$.